canguera/Getting_and-Cleaning-_Data/README.md

 - Compare the column  values “Activity_Labels” from data set with the activity name from activity_labels.txt.
 - After assign the corresponding  description value. data$column[data$column=="number"]<-"description from
   activity_labels.txt"
-- Covert the data column "Activity_Labels" as factor.
+- Convert the data column "Activity_Labels" as factor.

 2.5 Appropriately labels the data set with descriptive variable names: